Sporgelum/BRNAseq/README.md

   6: GSEA PLOTING AND NETWORKS(TODO)

-Finally concluding with the regular most used and basic plots;
+Finally concluding with the regular most used and basic plots

    1: Volcano plot.
    2: PCA
    3: Heatmap
    4: GOPloting creating customized table.

 Save the all the annotated data for each species used and the filtered, in a txt file (tab).